Rose Campion flowers

 Hardiness Zone: 2b

 Rose Campion has masses of beautiful fuchsia flowers with white eyes at the ends of the stems from early to mid summer, which are most effective when planted in groupings.
 The flowers are excellent for cutting.
 Its attractive tomentose pointy leaves remain gray in colour throughout the season.
-The fruit is not ornamentally significant.
 The silver stems can be quite attractive.

 Rose Campion is an open herbaceous perennial with an upright spreading habit of growth.
 Its relatively fine texture sets it apart from other garden plants with less refined foliage.